Rich experience in helping ideas and customers succeed

 Michele Migliuolo, an advisor, coach, and investor to pre-seed and seed-stage startups, has co-founded five high technology companies in the semiconductor, medical device, and energy sectors.
 Michele received a Doctorate in Physics from the University of Rome (Italy), and M.A. and Ph.D. degrees in Physics from the University of Rochester.
 He has decades’ experience as an executive in manufacturing and sales of scientific capital equipment and analytical instruments.
 He has launched foreign products in the United States including mass spectrometers, and imaging chemical microscopes and has launched American products abroad, including thin film deposition systems and surface analysis systems.
 His expertise is with worldwide customers ranging from academic-government research laboratories, to medical device, semiconductor, superconductor, data storage, electro-optic, microscopy, and analytical chemistry industries.

-Michele is a Professor of Entrepreneurship at Nova Southeastern University a Commercialization Expert at LifeX Labs, Pittsburgh’s newest Life Sciences Venture Firm, and a Certified Advisor at FedTech.
-He is active in the regional entrepreneurial ecosystem, taking Entrepreneurs and University students to events hosted by Blue Tree Allied Angels, Innovation Works, The Innovation Institute, The Swartz Center, Ascender and others.
+Michele is a Professor of Entrepreneurship at Nova Southeastern University, a Certified Advisor at FedTech, and a mentor at Techstars, CleanTech Open, and Broward SCORE.
 Michele continues to coach and mentor startup CEO’s.
-Through is network, Michele brings internship and other technology-based employment opportunities to our students on a regular basis.
+Through his network, Michele brings internship and other technology-based employment opportunities to our students on a regular basis.

 In the private sector, prior to co-founding in 2008 NeuroInterventions, an ischemic stroke therapy company, he was Senior Director and Special Assistant to the Senior Vice President of Research at Seagate Technology’s Research Center.
 Earlier, he was Vice President of FireFly Power Technologies, now Powercast.
 In previous entrepreneurial endeavors, Michele was founder, President and CEO of Verimetra Inc., a bioMEMS company; President of XACTIX, Inc., a manufacturer of MEMS process equipment, and Founder and President of MSR Technologies, Inc. which successfully flew the first MEMS experiment on the Space Shuttle.
 Prior to these positions, Dr. Migliuolo was VP of Sales and Marketing for E.A.
 Fischione Instruments, and held various management positions with Kurt J. Lesker Company including VP of Technology and Analytical Division Business Director.